We are a new office, working in an emerging and increasingly broad field. Below are some of the most common questions we receive…

 Are the UGA dining halls sustainable?

 - UGA Food Services take sustainability very seriously and make every effort to save energy and water while reducing waste that is generated from dining facilities.
-They even donate unused food items to local community.
+They even donate unused food items to the local community.
 You can learn more at the UGA Food Services website.

 How can a campus department become a “green” office?